oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 ![](assets/3tgo-goclientapp-object-storage.png)

 The first part of the code creates an `ObjectStorageClient` instance.
-Many functions are defined on the underlying interface - all supporting some form of interaction with the Object Storage Service.
-The `ObjectStorageClient` is created using `common.DefaultConfigProvider()` (just as before) - using the default OCI configuration file with a reference to a file with the private key.
+Many functions are defined on the underlying interface -- all supporting some form of interaction with the Object Storage Service.
+The `ObjectStorageClient` is created using `common.DefaultConfigProvider()` (just as before), using the default OCI configuration file with a reference to a file with the private key.

 Function `getNamespace` is called to get the *namespace* for the current tenancy.
-Then `ensureBucketExists` is called - with the name of bucket - to create the bucket if it does not already exist.
+Then `ensureBucketExists` is called with the name of bucket to create the bucket if it does not already exist.

 ```
 package main